nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![Class diagram of History Component](./images/historycomponent.png)

-- **Chronologically stores workout records**: The `History` class uses a `LinkedHashMap<LocalDate, DailyRecord>` to store workout records, where each `LocalDate` key maps to a `DailyRecord` for that day.
-This data structure preserves insertion order, making it ideal for managing and viewing records in a sequential, date-based manner.
+- **Chronologically stores workout records**: The `History` class uses a `LinkedHashMap<LocalDate, DailyRecord>` to store workout records, mapping each `LocalDate` to a `DailyRecord` for that day.
+This data structure preserves insertion order, enabling sequential, date-based record management.

-- **Attributes**:
+- **Key Attributes**:
+    - **History Map**: The main attribute `history` is a `LinkedHashMap<LocalDate, DailyRecord>` storing each workout log, meal, and water intake record by date.
-    - `logger`: A `Logger` instance for tracking actions within the class.
-This attribute logs key operations such as record creation, deletion, and retrieval.
+    - **Logging**: A `Logger` instance for tracking actions, such as record creation, deletion, and retrieval, ensuring traceability within the class.
-    - `history`: A `LinkedHashMap<LocalDate, DailyRecord>` that stores the workout history.
-Each entry corresponds to a specific date (`LocalDate`) and contains a `DailyRecord` detailing the workout, meals, and water intake for that day.
-This attribute is central to the `History` class, as it maintains the entire workout log.

-- **Methods**:
-    - **`getRecordByDate(LocalDate date): DailyRecord`**: Retrieves the `DailyRecord` for a given date.
-If a record does not exist for the specified date, it creates a new `DailyRecord`, adds it to `history`, and returns it.
-This method ensures that any requested date has an associated `DailyRecord`, thus providing consistency in record-keeping.

-    - **`getHistory(): LinkedHashMap<LocalDate, DailyRecord>`**: Returns the complete `history` map, enabling access to all stored workout records.
-This method is useful for displaying or analyzing the entire workout log.

-    - **`getWeeklyWorkoutSummary(): String`**: Compiles a summary of workout data from the past seven days, iterating over entries in `history` and formatting each day’s activities.
-If no records are found within the past week, it returns a message indicating the absence of data.
-This method helps users quickly assess their weekly workout progress.

-    - **`logRecord(LocalDate date, DailyRecord record): void`**: Adds or updates a `DailyRecord` for the specified date in `history`.
-This method supports adding new records and updating existing ones, offering flexibility in managing daily workout data.

-    - **`deleteRecord(LocalDate date): DailyRecord`**: Deletes and returns the `DailyRecord` for a given date.
-If no record exists, it returns `null`.
-This method is useful for users who need to remove specific workout entries.

-    - **`hasRecord(LocalDate date): boolean`**: Checks if a workout record exists for a specific date.
-This method is helpful for validating the existence of records before performing operations like deletion or retrieval.

-    - **`getHistorySize(): int`**: Returns the number of entries in the `history`.
-This method provides quick access to the total count of workout records, which can be useful for summary statistics.

-    - **`getFormattedPersonalBests(): String`**: Generates a formatted summary of personal bests across all exercises.
-It retrieves the highest weight or best performance for each exercise type, helping users track their progress in specific workouts.

-    - **`getPersonalBestForExercise(String exerciseName): String`**: Retrieves the personal best performance for a specific exercise, based on weight lifted.
-If no record is found, it returns a message indicating the absence of a personal best for that exercise.
-This method is useful for users focused on improving their personal records.

-    - **`getPersonalBestsMap(): Map<String, Exercise>`** (private): Builds a map of the best performance for each exercise type by iterating through `DailyRecord` entries.
-This helper method supports the `getFormattedPersonalBests()` functionality.

-    - **`isBetter(Exercise current, Exercise best): boolean`** (private): Compares two `Exercise` instances to determine if the current one has a better performance (higher weight).
-This method supports the evaluation of personal bests.

-    - **`toString(): String`**: Converts the `history` map to a readable string format, displaying each `DailyRecord` entry by date with clear dividers between records.
-If `history` is empty, it returns a message indicating no records are available.
-This method is useful for summarizing all workout data for display.

-- **Interacts with `DailyRecord`, `Day`, and `Exercise` classes**: The `History` component accesses related classes for comprehensive tracking:
-    - **`DailyRecord`**: Each `DailyRecord` represents a single day’s workout, meals, and water intake.
-    - **`Day`**: Inside each `DailyRecord`, `Day` stores workout program details.
-    - **`Exercise`**: Used to represent individual exercises within a `Day`, allowing for detailed tracking and comparison of workout data.
+- **Efficient data retrieval and management**:
+    - **Accessing Records by Date**: The `History` class allows retrieval of `DailyRecord` entries by specific dates, supporting users who wish to review or edit their fitness data for a particular day.
+    - **Adding and Deleting Records**: Users can log new workout records or delete existing entries, providing flexibility in managing their fitness history.

+- **Detailed representation for user interaction**:
+    - **Formatted Summaries**: Methods such as `getFormattedPersonalBests()` and `getWeeklyWorkoutSummary()` provide clear, formatted outputs, making it easy for users to read and interpret their progress.
+    - **String Representation**: The `toString()` method generates a readable output of all records, enhancing user experience in viewing historical data within the application interface.

+- **Ensures data integrity and consistency**:
+    - **Validation**: Before operations like deletion or retrieval, checks ensure records exist for specified dates, preventing errors in data handling.
+    - **Safe Updates and Comparisons**: By providing methods like `isBetter()` for comparing exercises, the `History` component ensures users’ records accurately reflect their achievements without duplication or inconsistencies.

+This structured and user-focused design of the `History` component empowers BuffBuddy users to track, manage, and assess their fitness journey effectively.

 <!-- @@author Bev-low -->
 The `DailyRecord` component,